 In 1996, Becky married guitarist/ producer/songwriter Duane Sciacqua.
 Duane played guitar with Glenn Frey for 16 years, and also played with Paul McCartney and Joe Walsh, among others.
 He produced Becky’s 1998’s From Oklahoma With Love, which got a rave review in PEOPLE Magazine.
 Swedish Coffee & American Sugar was released by popular demand in Scandinavia in 2000, and in 2004, Becky released Songs From the Road of Life (also produced by Duane).
 Best of the Beckaroo-Part 1 was released in 2005.
 It contains 21 of Becky’s most popular recordings.

 In 2010, Becky wrote “Tsa La Gi-We Are Many” to honor her Cherokee ancestors.
 The Cherokee National Youth Choir recorded it, and she and the Youth Choir performed it at Principal Chief Bill John Baker’s Inaugurations on Nov.
 6, 2011 and on August 14, 2015 in Tahlequah, OK.
 Also, in 2011, Becky's CD, "Nanyehi-Beloved Woman of the Cherokee" was released.
 It contains 17 songs written for a musical, based on the life of her 5th-great grandmother, Nancy Ward (1738-1822).
 Nick Sweet is co-writer of the book.
-The musical won a grant from the Smithsonian's National Museum of the American Indian in 2010, and has had productions in Hartwell, GA (2012), Tahlequah, OK (2013), Tulsa, OK (2014), Kingsport, TN (2014) and Tulsa, OK (2015).
+The musical won a grant from the Smithsonian's National Museum of the American Indian in 2010, and has had productions in Hartwell, GA (2012), Tahlequah, OK (2013), Tulsa, OK (2014), Kingsport, TN (2014), Tulsa, OK (2015) and Greenville, TX (2016).